codelibs/fess-docs/en/10.1/user/search-not.rst

 ::

-    search term 1 NOT search term 2
+    "search term 1" NOT "search term 2"